 Figure 3: Source: “Here are the data brokers quietly buying and selling your personal information”

 Yes, the level of information that a company like Acxiom captures on you and me is staggering.
 But it is not illegal.
 You (sometimes unknowingly) agree to share your personal data when you sign up for credit cards and loyalty cards or register for “free” websites, newsletters, podcasts, and mobile apps.

 Companies then combine this third-party data with their collection of your personal data (captured through purchases, returns, marketing campaign responses, emails, call center conversations, warranty cards, websites, social media posts, etc.) to create a more complete view of your interests, tendencies, preferences, inclinations, relationships, and associations.

 Data Privacy Ramifications

-One needs to be aware of nefarious organizations who are capturing data that is not protected by privacy laws.
+One needs to be aware of nefarious organizations that are capturing data that is not protected by privacy laws.
 For example, iHandy Ltd distributes the Brightest Flashlight LED Android app with over 10 million installs.
-Unfortunately for consumers, iHandy Ltd is headquartered in Beijing, China where the consumer privacy laws are very lax compared to privacy laws in America, Europe, Australia, and Japan (Figure 4).
+Unfortunately for consumers, iHandy Ltd is headquartered in Beijing, China, where consumer privacy laws are very lax compared to privacy laws in America, Europe, Australia, and Japan (Figure 4).

 Figure 4: iHandy Ltd Brightest Flashlight LED Android App